jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

 worksheet.set_header()
 ----------------------

-.. py:function:: set_header([header='',] margin=0.3]])
+.. py:function:: set_header([header='',] options]])

-   Set the printed page header caption and optional margin.
+   Set the printed page header caption and options.

    :param string header: Header string with Excel control characters.
-   :param float margin:  Header margin in inches.
-Default 0.3.
+   :param dict options:  Header options.

 Headers and footers are generated using a string which is a combination of plain text and control characters.

 The available control character are:

 +---------------+---------------+-----------------------+
 | Control       | Category      | Description           |